 'Eban Schletter's Cosmic Christmas' (2009) by Eban Schletter

 Those who've never heard the sounds of a theremin can get their fill with this album, which is an electronic sensation and so popular it has a Facebook fan page.
 The album description says it all: "A military satellite finds itself in the midst of a musical 'transmission' which forces it to rethink its primary directive."
 What follows are electronic, synth, and theremin versions of holiday classics.

 Afroman's albums generally contain parental advisories, and this one's no different.
 The rapper decided to put his spin on Christmas classics, turning out songs like "Afroman is Coming to Town" and "O Chronic Tree."
 Each song showcases Afroman's trademark musical humor.

 'Christmas Is 4 Ever' (2006) by Bootsy Collins

-Funk artist Bootsy Collins released this album on Halloween of 2006.
+Funk artist Bootsy Collins released this album on Halloween 2006.
 None of the songs sound like the original (imagine a funky bass line on "Silent Night"), and some of them have unique collaborations.
 Snoop Dogg and George Clinton lend voices on "Happy Holidaze" while "Sleigh Ride" features Charlie Daniels.

 'The Most Wonderful Time of the Year' (2011) by Scott Weiland

-Stone Temple Pilots frontman Scott Weiland departed his rock lifestyle with this kitschy Christmas album of covers with a twist.
+Stone Temple Pilots frontman Scott Weiland departed from his rock lifestyle with this kitschy Christmas album of covers with a twist.
 "O Holy Night" is reggae-style, "Silent Night" has some Spanish flair, and the singer croons Sinatra-style for a few of the more classic holiday tunes.